James Boswell: Mature life

+In 1768 he published An account of Corsica, the journal of a tour to that island, and memoirs of Pascal Paoli.
+The book contained both a history and description of Corsica, as well as an account of his visit.
+Boswell was a major supporter of the Corsican Republic.
+Following the island's invasion by France in 1768, Boswell attempted to raise public awareness and rally support for the Corsicans.
+He sent arms and money to the Corsican fighters, who were ultimately defeated at the Battle of Ponte Novu in 1769.
+Boswell attended the masquerade held at the Shakespeare Jubilee in Stratford-upon-Avon in September 1769 dressed as a Corsican Chief.
+He was also, much to the chagrin of his friend Johnson, a strong defender of the American Revolution.

 Some of his journal entries and letters from this period describe his amatory exploits.
 Thus, in 1767, in a letter to William Johnson Temple, he wrote, "I got myself quite intoxicated, went to a Bawdy-house and past a whole night in the arms of a Whore.
 She indeed was a fine strong spirited Girl, a Whore worthy of Boswell if Boswell must have a whore."
 A few years earlier, he wrote that during a night with an actress named Louisa, "five times was I fairly lost in supreme rapture.
 Louisa was madly fond of me; she declared I was a prodigy and asked me if this was not extraordinary for human nature."
 Though he sometimes used a condom for protection, he contracted venereal disease at least seventeen times.

-Boswell was a major supporter of the Corsican Republic.
-Following the island's invasion by France in 1768, Boswell attempted to raise public awareness and rally support for the Corsicans.
-He sent arms and money to the Corsican fighters, who were ultimately defeated at the Battle of Ponte Novu in 1769.
-Boswell attended the masquerade held at the Shakespeare Jubilee in Stratford-upon-Avon in September 1769 dressed as a Corsican Chief.
-He was also, much to the chagrin of his friend Johnson, a strong defender of the American Revolution.

 Boswell married his cousin, Margaret Montgomerie, on 25 November 1769.
 She remained faithful to Boswell, despite his frequent liaisons with prostitutes, until her death from tuberculosis in 1789.
 After his infidelities, he would deliver tearful apologies to her and beg her forgiveness, before again promising her, and himself, that he would reform.
 James and Margaret had four sons and three daughters.
 Two sons died in infancy; the other two were Alexander (1775–1822) and James (1778–1822).
 Their daughters were Veronica (1773–1795), Euphemia (1774 – c.
 1834) and Elizabeth, known as 'Betsy', (1780–1814).
 Boswell also had at least two extramarital children, Charles (1762–1764) and Sally (1767 – c.
 1768).